-The lunar cycle has a duration of about 29.5 days while the menstrual cycle has an average duration of 28 days.
+The lunar cycle lasts approximately 29.5 days, while the menstrual cycle averages 28 days.
 Coincidence?
 Not for everyone.

-Indeed, according to hypotheses the menstrual cycle and the lunar cycle were previously synchronized.
+Indeed, according to some hypotheses, the menstrual cycle and the lunar cycle used to be synchronized.

-The word menstruation comes from the ancient Greek word "mensis" which means month, itself taken from the cycles of the moon (the moon is called "mene" in ancient Greek).
-The Amerindians designated menstruation by the expression "to have one's moons" because according to them, at that time, women had their periods together at the Full Moon or at the New Moon.
-During this period, they withdrew to reconnect with nature.
-Moreover, whether in Greek mythology, for the Incas or in Chinese thought, a figure is often representative of both the moon and the female cycle or female fertility.
-Indeed, according to some researchers, if the menstrual cycle is synchronized with the lunar cycle, the chances of reproduction are multiplied, as it happens in some animals.
+The word menstruation comes from the ancient Greek "mensis" meaning month, itself derived from the cycles of the moon (called "mene" in ancient Greek).
+Amerindians used to refer to periods as "having your moons", because women in those days were said to have their periods together at Full Moon or New Moon.
+During this period, they retreated to reconnect with nature.
+Whether in Greek mythology, Inca mythology or Chinese thought, a figure is often representative of both the moon and the female cycle or fertility.
+Indeed, according to some researchers, if the menstrual cycle is synchronized with the lunar cycle, the chances of reproduction are multiplied, as is the case with certain animals.

-It would be our current lifestyles, disconnected from the rhythm of nature with shifted schedules of the day/night cycle, but also the preponderance of artificial light and the arrival of the pill which made that the two cycles are today not necessarily aligned.
-We are therefore no longer in cohesion with the natural rhythm and our periods, once considered sacred, appear to us all the more as a constraint.
+It's our current lifestyles, disconnected from nature's rhythms with schedules that are out of sync with the day/night cycle, but also the preponderance of artificial light and lthe arrival of the pill, which have meant that the two cycles are no longer necessarily aligned.
+As a result, we are no longer in harmony with our natural rhythm, and our periods, once considered sacred, now seems all the more like a constraint.

 Menstrual cycle and lunar cycle